shb/arduino-adns-5050/README.md

 # arduino-adns-5050
-Arudino library for handling the ADNS 5050 optical mouse sensor
+Arduino library for handling the ADNS 5050 optical mouse sensor

+## Scope
+This library aims to be a thorough implementation written according to contemporary C++ standards and Arduino's typical user friendliness.